 Google CloudRun – Google’s CloudRun is the closest thing to a Heroku-like user experience for cloud-native apps.
 CloudRun has many advantages relative to many of the other offerings; however, it was clear early on that Duke was not planning to sign a business service agreement with Google Cloud.

 Build and “Buy”

 Because no solution was a clear “buy” for us, we instead adopted a hybrid “build and buy” option.
 The “buy” in this case was to leverage existing open-source components such as Kubernetes as much as possible.
 While open source is free of licensing fees, it still costs money in the sense that it would take investment on our end to create an end-to-end solution.
-Riser, an experimental platform built on top of Kubernetes, while not implemented at Duke, was referenced throughout the Crucible App Platform design & development to reduced our costs and accelerated our time to market.
+Riser, an experimental platform built on top of Kubernetes, while not implemented at Duke, was referenced throughout the Crucible App Platform design & development to reduce our costs and accelerate our time to market.
 Riser was designed with the Crucible’s exact problem space in mind.

 The Crucible App Platform is built on a set of open-source components.
 While we have configured these components to work specifically with Azure, these components are vendor-neutral and can run on any cloud.

 - Knative Serving builds on top of Kubernetes by providing higher-level abstractions for common app use cases

 - Istio is a service mesh that provides zero-trust network security